 Eye Doctor Appointment

-Most of the time you will complete your eye exam and leave your doctor’s office with an updated prescription in hand.
+You’ll complete your eye exam and leave your doctor’s office with an updated prescription.
 Odds are that the eye doctor also sells glasses, and the office staff will encourage you to look around and pick out frames that are lining the walls around the office.

-Unless you need new glasses immediately to drive or function, you do not have to pick out glasses immediately after your eye exam.
-In fact, if you can wait a few days (or even weeks) and are diligent about looking for potential eyeglass bargains, you are likely to find one that works for you.
+Unless you need new glasses to drive or function immediately, you do not have to pick out glasses right after your eye exam.
+By comparison shopping, you can likely find a good deal on a pair of prescription glasses that you like.

 Where to Buy Prescription Glasses